 |DHCP server||dnsmasq||Only used for SoftAP, ZipKey AP|

 You will want to verify that your platform has all of these components installed before trying to install the WCM.
-To do this, just run the compatibility checker that you can download from here.
+To do this, just run the compatibility checker as described here.

 If your platform uses other implementations of these libraries, contact us so that we can integrate with the libraries that your platform supports.

 Getting the Binary